 There are two main elements of media relations.

-A) Mass publication of press release content to generate awareness.
+A) Mass publication of press release content to inform and generate awareness.

 B) The initiation of influential reports published by leading media.

 The former is about convincing journalists in the instant they receive your information, the latter is achieved by developing trust between journalists and your company.

 2 Relevance, trust, and cooperation

 Building trust and relevance with journalists means providing news and stories they can use.
 Again and again.

 It’s about starting a narrative and keeping the flow.
 You’ll see reporting grow and become more in-depth over time.